 - Go fruitless and just add some celery

-Is Curry Chicken Salad with Raisins Dairy-Free?
+Is This Chicken Salad Dairy-Free?

 No, not as it is, but you could make it dairy-free by swapping out the sour cream and using mayonnaise instead.
 Give it an extra tablespoon of lemon juice and it’ll be just as tasty!

 This healthy curry chicken salad recipe will keep for 2-3 days in the fridge.
-Just be careful if you’re using leftover rotisserie chicken, that the chicken isn’t already several days old.
+Just be careful if you’re using leftover rotisserie chicken that the chicken isn’t already several days old.

 Frequently Asked Questions